 “During my home visits, during the meetings with my team; and in general whenever I walk into Book Harvest and see all the people that are involved with the organization, it fills me with pride.”
 With her husband and two boys, Meytal spends her weekends doing sports, walking around downtown and at the Farmer’s Market, cooking and eating together, dancing, and of course, reading!

 Community Partnerships Manager

-Operations Manager Daniele Berman’s son will tell you her nickname is “Iron Mama”—someone who is capable and strong but also kind (with perhaps a small streak of stubbornness).
-It is these qualities that make her uniquely suited to her role at Book Harvest: tasked with managing all the books coming in and out, a large team of volunteers, a busy office, and regular special events, her position takes full advantage of her “iron” qualities.
+Community Partnerships Manager Daniele Berman’s son will tell you her nickname is “Iron Mama”—someone who is capable and strong but also kind (with perhaps a small streak of stubbornness).
+It is these qualities that make her uniquely suited to her role at Book Harvest: tasked with managing two of our core programs, all the books coming in and out, a large team of volunteers, a busy office, and regular special events, her position takes full advantage of her “iron” qualities.

 Daniele is proudest of her work when she sees its impact filtered through her own children, book lovers themselves who are developing their own awareness of how they can make a positive impact in their neighbors’ lives.
 “It is a particular kind of pride as a mother and a staff member to see your own child’s life changed alongside the lives of the children your organization serves.”
 From sorting books to setting up for events to helping children choose books for themselves, Daniele’s children are frequent and eager volunteers and ambassadors for Book Harvest’s cause.

 The Value of Believing in Yourself: The Story of Louis Pasteur is a children’s book that has had a significant impact on Daniele.
 “While the images of the rabid dog, marching germs, and vaccine-filled syringes are what stick out most, the message of persistence in the face of challenges is one that has served me well and continues to do so today.”